louisboilard/.config/README.md

 and language servers that you want to use installed on the system (LspInstall).

-Use treesitter + native lsp + nvim-cmp + snippets + telescope
+Use treesitter + native lsp + nvim-cmp + snippets + telescope + Mason
 for a full feature experience.

-Nvim-tree plugin for file tree (although I recommend navigating files using telescope/FZF with the ctrl-p shortcut).

-Vim-commentary to comment highlighted text or current line by using gc/gcc keystrokes.

-FZF-vim to navigate/access different files.
-Simply do ctrl-p to access the :Lines display in order to switch files (opens a new buffer).
-You can then cycle through buffers using :b tab or ctrl-^ to switch between the two most recently used buffers.
+TODO: update this with some neat tricks/information about custom keymaps and such.

 Theme/colorscheme: pyramid, onenord, neodark...
 Use a 256color term.

+Also supports debugging.

 #### Workflow:

-Open vim at the root of the project (ideally), then use telescope with ctrl-p to open the file finder and find the file you want to work on.
+Open nvim at the root of the project (ideally), then use telescope with ctrl-p to open the file finder and find the file you want to work on.
 To open another file simply do ctrl-p again and select the other file.
 If you want it in a split do ctrl-v once the file is selected.
 To switch between the two most recent buffers, use ctrl-^ or F2.